What Is a Conditioned Response?

 Conditioned responses aren’t natural.
 They are induced and learned over time.
 As a result, some conditioned responses may fade over time, especially due to a lack of reinforcement.
 This process is called extinction.

-If Pavlov’s dog is repeatedly not given food after ringing the bell, the association between the sound and food may disappear over time.
+If Pavlov’s dog is repeatedly not given food after ringing the bell, the association between the sound and food may disappear after a number of times.
 The behavior is believed to be extinct.

 However, some conditioned responses, such as the fear response to needles, are harder to eliminate once learned9.